Five Acre Wood Project

-Following the travel training in October, Five Acre Wood students had a few weeks to go back to school and come up with ideas to make improvements to the front of Snodland Station.
+Towards the end of 2019, Five Acre Wood students had a few weeks to go back to school and come up with ideas to make improvements to the front of Snodland Station.
 The students cooked a Christmas dinner for Kent CRP and the station Manager of Southeastern and presented their ideas.The ideas from the students were then all combined and a plan developed.

 The next step was to measure the area and calculate the materials needed for the project and the costs involved.

 Work began on developing the area over a week in May.
 The students spent the first three days clearing the weeds and grass so construction could take place.
 By Friday the 17th May the planters were in place and the bark chipping spread.